souvik065/Obsidian-Notes/AREAS/Communication Skill/Introduce Yourself this way in Interview.md

 Hello everyone, I'm [Your Name] and I work as a [Your Role] at [Company Name].
 I specialize in [Your Expertise] and look forward to today's discussion.

+# Introducing Yourself

+Basic : "My name is Souvik, and I am Looking for a job."

+Professional : " I'm Souvik, and I am seeking an opportunity to contribute my skills and expertise in [Industry / Role]. "

+# Taking About Strengths

+Basic : "I am good at communication."

+Professional : " I have strong communication skills, allowing me to articulate ideas clearly and collaborate effectively."

+# Taking About Weaknesses

+Basic : " I am not good at multitasking."

+Professional : "I am working on improving my multitasking skills to enhance my efficiency in handling multiple projects."

+# Explaining Work Experience

+Basic : "I worked as a sales executive."

+Professional : "I have experience as a sales executive, where I successfully managed client relationships and increased revenue by by X%."